 Air fryer basket filled with golden brown chicken wings cooking to crispy perfection.

-• Skip the parchment in Stage 1.
-You need the moisture to drain away from the wings during the defrost fry.
-Parchment traps it.
+• No parchment in Stage 1.
+You want the moisture to drain away; parchment traps it.

-• Sauce after cooking, not before.
+• Sauce after, not before.
 Sauce burns.
-Always toss at the end (then optionally re-fry 2 minutes for a sticky finish).
+Toss at the end, then optionally re-fry 2 minutes for stickiness.

-• For extra-crispy: bump the temp to 425°F for the last 2 minutes if your air fryer goes that high.
+• For extra crisp, bump to 425°F for the final 2 minutes if your air fryer goes that high.

 ProblemFix

-Wings stuck together in a blockSeparate manually at the 5-minute mark of Stage 1
+Stuck in a blockSeparate by hand at the 5-minute mark of Stage 1

-• Refrigerator: Store leftover cooked wings in an airtight container for up to 4 days.
+• Fridge: airtight container, up to 4 days.

-• Freezer: Freeze fully cooked wings on a baking sheet until solid, then transfer to a freezer bag for up to 3 months.
+• Freezer: freeze cooked wings solid on a sheet, then bag — up to 3 months.

 Plate of crispy air fryer chicken wings with dipping sauce on the side